 I don’t know about you, but I keep a lot of tabs open in my web browser.
 While researching for any topic or while reading about any topic I tend to open dozens and dozens of links and these links lead to dozens and dozens of tabs.
 It’s like the “ law of brain to keep learning more and more + distractions on the internet”, you start with one tab and without even realizing you’ve got 30 tabs waiting for you.
 OneTab really helps you manage your open tabs like a breeze and that why it is currently the best tab management extension for Google Chrome.
 Alternatively, you can also try these 3 tab management extensions as well.

-No doubt Google chrome is an excellent web browser but still, like any other web browser, it keeps getting sluggish with the increase in number of tabs and nobody likes a slow web browser (obviously).
+No doubt Google Chrome is an excellent web browser but still, like any other web browser, it keeps getting sluggish with the increase in the number of tabs and nobody likes a slow web browser (obviously).
 This is where OneTab comes in.
 It is a simple tab management extension for Google Chrome which packs a lot of great features.
-This extension converts all the open tabs into a list and then you can reopen each tab individually, restore all tabs at once, import or export URLs, or share all tabs as web page.
-And when all the tabs are converted into one single tab, the web browser will automatically free up memory and will become clutter free.
+This extension converts all the open tabs into a list and then you can reopen each tab individually, restore all tabs at once, import or export URLs, or share all tabs like a web page.
+And when all the tabs are converted into one single tab, the web browser will automatically free up memory and will become clutter-free.

 So, did OneTab worked for you!
 Or you use any other extension to manage opened tabs?
 Let me know in the comments.